Coronavirus Safety Measures

 - Regularly and frequently disinfecting high touch surfaces, including:

-- Donor chairs, tables, and other items in the registration, interview, donation, and refreshment areas.
+- door handles, sink handles, chairs, tables, and other items in registration, interview rooms, donation, and refreshment areas.

-- Asking all donors to book appointments but walk-ins are accepted if safe social distancing allows at time of arrival.
+- Asking all donors to book appointments, but walk-ins are accepted if availability permits at the time of arrival.

 - All mobile donor coaches are equipped with air purifiers and are disinfected after use with electrostatic spraying technology.